RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 12.md

 "We look like sisters?"
 She asked, genuinely confused.

-"Well...here comes stand next to me and look in the mirror."
+"Well...here come stand next to me and look in the mirror."
 Debug said, beckoning them closer.

 Trouble stepped next to her friend, again noting how similar in height and build they were.
 Debug had a bit more muscle on her, with legs that looked lean and capable and arms that had a shape to them beyond skeletal.
 Looking in the mirror, Trouble gasped.

 She saw, two women with similar shaped and coloured eyes, the same mussed up dark with a sheen of blue hair, the same height, and very similar skin tones.
 Bug had a multitude more freckles, a gentle progression of spots that covered her nose, cheeks, forehead and ran down her neck.
-The normal equivalent Trouble was used to seeing, all her bruises were gone.
-Hidden under the makeup she now worse.
+The normal equivalent Trouble was used to seeing on herself, all her bruises, were gone.
+Politely hidden under her makeup.

-When she looked at Bug she saw a beautiful woman, and next to them looked someone who must be beautiful too, due to looking just like them.
+When she looked at Bug she saw a beautiful woman, confident and defiant.
+They didn't look how actors looked beautiful, but there was something about them, something she trusted, that shone like light to her.
+And next to them looked someone who must be beautiful too, due to looking just like them.

 "That's me?"
-She asked in disbelief, running a hand through her hair and watching it move in the reflection.
+She asked in disbelief, running a hand through her hair and watching the reflection copy her movements..

 "Yeah, I told you I thought the colour would look good on you."
 They said, playfully mussing up Trouble's hair further.